ykhwong/neo4j-to-agensgraph/README.md

   $ python preprocess.py export.cypher --graph=TEMP --import-to-agens
 ```

-Please note that the existing graph repository called TEMP will be removed and initialized.
+Please note that the existing graph repository named TEMP will be removed and initialized.
 You can freely change the graph name above.

 The following message will be displayed on success.
 ```